Other Backward Class: Supreme Court interim stay

 On 29 March 2007, the Supreme Court of India, as an interim measure, stayed the law providing for 27 percent reservation for Other Backward Classes in educational institutions like IITs and IIMs.
 This was done in response to a public interest litigation — Ashoka Kumar Thakur vs. Union of India.
-The Court held that the 1931 census could not be a determinative factor for identifying the OBCs for the purpose of providing reservation.
+The Court held that the 1931 census could not be a determinative factor for identifying the OBCs to provide reservation.
 The court also observed, "Reservation cannot be permanent and appear to perpetuate backwardness".

 Supreme Court verdict

-On 10 April 2008 the Supreme Court of India upheld the government's initiative of 27% OBC quotas in government-funded institutions.
+On 10 April 2008, the Supreme Court of India upheld the government's initiative of 27% OBC quotas in government-funded institutions.
 The Court has categorically reiterated its prior stand that those considered part of the "Creamy layer" should be excluded by government-funded institutions and by private institutions from the scope of the reservation policy.
 The verdict produced mixed reactions from supporting and opposing quarters.

 Several criteria to identify the portion of the population comprising the "creamy layer" have been recommended, including the following: